ncbi/robotframework-pageobjects/README.md

 # Robot Framework Page Objects

 This Python package adds support of the [Page Object](http://martinfowler.com/bliki/PageObject.html) pattern to [Robot Framework](http://robotframework.org/) & Robot Framework's [Selenium2Library](https://github.com/rtomac/robotframework-selenium2library).

+The main point of using page objects is to factor out page implementation details (locators, UI details etc.) from the actual test suites.
+This makes the tests more about what functionaly is being tested, and thus more readable.
+It also makes your tests much more maintainable.
+For example, if a developer changes an element ID, you only need make that change once--in the appropriate page object.

 Page objects inheriting from this package's base `Page` class can work independently of Robot Framework allowing you to encapsulate page logic in Robot Framework testcases or outsides of Robot Framework (eg.